dczmer/davelab/01_developer-productivity/02_using-the-shell/02_expansion-signals/README.md

 find ~/wiki -name file1.txt file2.txt
 ```

+We wanted to send the actual glob pattern string as an argument, not to expand it and pass those results as the arguments.

 The way to fix this is by quoting the `glob` pattern with single quotes.

 ```zsh